Destroyed (Moby album)

-Destroyed (stylized as destroyed.) is the tenth studio album by American electronica musician Moby, released on May 13, 2011 by record labels Little Idiot and Mute.
+Destroyed (stylized as destroyed.) is the tenth studio album by American electronica musician Moby, released on May 13, 2011, by record labels Little Idiot and Mute.

 A photography book of the same name was released in conjunction with the album.
 The album was Moby's lowest-charting album to date, and received a generally mixed response from music critics.

 Recording

 The majority of the recording was done while Moby was touring.
 He would stay up in his hotel room because of insomnia and work on music during the late night.
 He has said: "it seemed as if everyone else in the world is sleeping."
 He would take any incomplete tracks back to his apartment and finish them using his collection of unique instruments.
-His friends Emily Zuzik, Inyang Bassey, and Joy Malcom, as well as Moby himself, sang on the record.
+His friends Emily Zuzik, Inyang Bassey, and Joy Malcolm, as well as Moby himself, sang on the record.

 Content

 Musically, Moby has summed the record up as being "broken-down melodic electronic music for empty cities at 2 am."
 He has stated that the album makes the most sense when listened from start to end.

 The song "Rockets" was previously released in 2008 as the thirteenth track on A Night in NYC.
 That version and the Destroyed version are different.